128technology/docs/docs/config_EthoSVR.md

 ### Create a Service For Ethernet Over SVR

-In most cases the layer 2 services will be created automatically.
-However, there may be times when the service must be created manually, or modifying an existing service is necessary.
 Use the following procedure to create a service on each router for layer 2 traffic.
-For IP traffic, use the [Create a Service](intro_basic_conductor_config.md/#create-a-service) procedure.
+For IP traffic, use the [Create a Service](intro_basic_conductor_config/#create-a-service) procedure.

 1. On the Configuration home screen, scroll down to **Services** and click ADD.
 2. Name the service and click SAVE.